Part IV: Redshift - The Ultimate Guide to Saving Money with AWS Reserved "Anything"

 When you launch a Redshift cluster, you choose a number of nodes and their instance type.
 Then you pay an hourly compute fee based on the instance type and number of nodes.

-In addition to compute fees, you pay for data transfer, backup storage and optionally for features such as Concurrency Scaling.
+In addition to compute fees, you pay for data transfer, storage and optionally for features such as Concurrency Scaling.
 In the case of Redshift Spectrum, in addition to compute fees, you pay for the amount of data scanned in S3.

 In the graph below, you can select the AWS region relevant to you.